Skip to main content

 REV

-The Amen, the faithful and true witness, the beginning of God's creation, says these things:
+These things says the Amen, the faithful and true witness, the ruler of the creation of God.

 2 Context